manojjo/Issue-Time-In-Status-Panel/README.md

 ## The Problem It Solves

 ### Why Was Issue Status Insight Built?
 In Jira, while you can access the full issue history, it lacks a simple, aggregated view of **time spent in each status**.
-Users often have to dig through detailed history logs to understand an issue’s progress, making it difficult to quickly identify where an issue spent the most time.
+Users often have to dig through detailed history logs to understand an issue’s progress, making it difficult to quickly identify where an issue spent the most time and quick look on issue transitions.

 ### The Gap in Jira’s Functionality:
 - **Manual Calculations**: Jira’s issue history doesn’t calculate the time spent in each status automatically.
 Users have to manually derive this information by going through multiple entries.